mikekeith52/scalecast/README.md

   # pandas.infer_freq()
 Forecaster.ingest_Xvars_df(df, date_col='Date', drop_first=False, use_future_dates=False)
 Forecaster.ingest_grid(grid)
+Forecaster.integrate(critical_pval=0.05, train_only=False)
+  # uses the Augmented Dickey Fuller test to difference data 0, 1, or 2 times
 Forecaster.keep_smaller_history(n)
   # reduces the amount of y observations, n can be a str in yyyy-mm-dd, and int representing the last number of obs to keep, or a datetime/pandas date object
 Forecaster.limit_grid_size(n)